rock3125/pi/README.md

 ![piview: the database on the left, solved queries in the console, relations on the right](docs/piview.png)

-There are no third-party dependencies — just the C++ standard library, plus POSIX termios for the line editor and BSD sockets for the optional server.
+There are no third-party dependencies, just the C++ standard library, plus POSIX termios for the line editor and BSD sockets for the optional server.

 ## Building